kmurata798/GameTrace/Proposals/junior-proposal.md

 ## Bike
 **ONE additional features that get you closer to your idealized product.
 Examples: CRUD 2nd resource, add comments, API use, authentication, library use.**

 See how I can pull data from a database (pictures, text, etc...) and then I would have a way to grab outside data.
+Possibly look into APIs that can help the site.

 ## Car
 **ONE additional feature.**